eesighee/We-Are-Voters/README.md

 # We-Are Voters

 Pass on the knowledge to the people.
-We are attempting to provide everybody a simple and effective way to access information.
+We are attempting to provide everybody a simple and effective way to access voting information.